 INTRODUCTION

-Metabolic Associated Fatty Liver Diseases (MAFLD) is one of the most common chronic liver diseases worldwide, affecting at least 10% of Europeans and 20% of the US population (1).
-MAFLD occurs mainly in a context of obesity and/or metabolic syndrome, which associates, according to the International Diabetes Federation (2), an abdominal obesity and at least two of the following factors: high triglyceride levels, low HDL cholesterol, hypertension treated or not, and high glycemia (3).
+Metabolic Associated Fatty Liver Diseases (MAFLD) are one of the most common chronic liver diseases worldwide, affecting at least 10% of Europeans and 20% of the US population (1).
+MAFLD mainly occur in a context of obesity and/or metabolic syndrome, which associates, according to the International Diabetes Federation (2), an abdominal obesity and at least two of the following factors: high triglyceride levels, low HDL cholesterol, hypertension treated or not, and high glycemia (3).
 Such clinical features are facilitated by excessive food uptake, especially a Western diet, and a sedentary lifestyle.
 Hepatic steatosis, the first step of MAFLD, is characterized by an abnormal lipid accumulation within hepatocytes and may evolve with the appearance of hepatic lesions, such as hepatocyte ballooning, and inflammation, that characterize the development of Metabolic Associated Steato-Hepatitis (MASH) (4).

 To date, the histopathologic examination of liver biopsy remains the gold standard for MAFLD staging and grading.
 However, performing hepatic biopsy is an invasive procedure, requiring short hospitalization for patients, and may induce abdominal pain and, in rarer cases, severe complications (4,6,7).
 Moreover, it is a costly procedure.
 Taken together, these elements explain that, despite the high frequency of MAFLD in the general population, a hepatic biopsy cannot be carried out systematically and routinely repeated during the follow-up when evaluating the efficiency of therapeutic recommendations.
 Importantly, alternative tests have been proposed, including the evaluation of biological parameters determined a priori and imaging (8,9).
 In addition, the use of omics approaches, together with machine learning algorithms, have been proposed (10).
-A minimally invasive, easy-to-perform, and inexpensive method to diagnose MAFLD and assess its severity, as well as for monitoring the effectiveness of therapeutic protocols, is still needed (11, 12).
+A minimally invasive, easy-to-perform, and inexpensive method to diagnose MAFLD and assess its severity, as well as for monitoring the effectiveness of therapeutic management, is still needed (11, 12).

 Noteworthy, members of our group and others (14) reported previously that mid-infrared (MIR) vibrational spectroscopy performed on serum could be useful in evaluating the presence of hepatic steatosis (15–17).
 MIR spectroscopy mainly explores the chemical bonds existing between the CHNOPS atoms that constitute proteins, lipids, and carbohydrates found in the studied biofluids.
 Such MIR analysis is minimally invasive, fast, costless, and could be iterated frequently during the follow-up of patients.
 However, improvement is still needed to optimize the predictive models.
 In this study, we propose a third dataset as a predictor of the lipid accumulation in the liver: the metallomic, which gives information about the trace elements in the blood.

-We hypothesize that a combination of biochemical data, MIR data, and metallome data obtained from serum could improve the diagnosis of hepatic lipid accumulation during MAFLD.
-Therefore, our objective was to evaluate whether a combination of multimodal data and machine learning methods may predict steatosis.
-For this purpose, we used a mouse model receiving control (CTL), a high-fat and high-carbohydrate diet (HFHC).
+We hypothesize that a combination of biochemical, MIR, and metallome data that can be all obtained from serum could improve the characterization of hepatic lipid accumulation during MAFLD.
+Therefore, our objective was to evaluate whether a combination of multimodal data and machine learning methods may predict hepatic steatosis.
+For this purpose, we used a mouse model receiving control (CTL), or a high-fat and high-carbohydrate diet (HFHC).
 In addition, animals were submitted to or not to parenteral iron supplementation (IRON and IRON/HFHC) to potentially increase the impact of the HFHC diet.

 RESULTS

-The early stage of hepatic lipid accumulation is not associated with histological steatosis.
+The high-fat, high-carbohydrate diet induces a heterogeneous steatohepatitis.